moolleer/travel-memory-game/README.md

 The Game
 - The game consists of 16 cards on a 4x4 grid.
 At the top there is a home button represented by a home icon, and a restart game button represented by a rounded arrow icon for the users understanding on how to navigate.
 - Game starts when the user clicks on any card.
 The cursor also turns into a pointer when hovering over the cards for the user experience.
 When a card has been clicked, the timer starts and the turnscore counts every time the second card have been checked for a match.
+Should the user try to turn another card before the two cards been checked, the card wich the users trying to click will make a small movement to show that its not possible to click this card yet.
  If there is a match, the card stays turned.
 The user could also reset the game at any time by clicking the reset button.
 Then the cards that have been matched turns back and the timer and turnscore stops and resets to the initial state.
 When the home button is clicked the game finishes and returns to the home page.

 ![Memory game](/docs/README-images/memorygame.png)

 Finished Game
 - When the user have matched all pairs a message is presented with the time and turnscore.
+The background has also been darkend with an opaque filter, for adding some extra attention to that the game is finished.
 Then the user can decide to play again or to close the window.

 ![Game end](/docs/README-images/game-end-message.png)